Irreversibility and randomness: Autonomy from ergodicity

 Of course, this is the kind of result we wish to sharpen according to our familiar pattern of replacing the ``for $f^\N$-almost every $s\in 2^\N$'' clause by ``for all $f^\N$-random $s\in 2^\N$''.
-This can be done in several ways,\footnote{See for example Calude (2002), Theorem 6.57, for a direct argument.} but in the spirit of the above story we invoke the \emph{effective ergodic theorem.}\footnote{See especially Franklin et al.\ (2012), Theorem 6.
-Similar results appear in Galatolo, Hoyrup, and Rojas (2010), Theorem 3.2.2, and Bienvenu et al.\ (2012), Theorem 8.
+This can be done in several ways,\footnote{See for example Calude (2002), Theorem 6.57, for a direct argument.} but in the spirit of the above story we invoke the \emph{effective ergodic theorem.}\footnote{ See especially Bienvenu et al.\ (2012), Theorem 8.
+Similar results appear in Galatolo, Hoyrup, and Rojas (2010), Theorem 3.2.2, and Franklin et al.\ (2012), Theorem 6.
 The first author to prove such results was V'yugin (1997).
 See also the reviews by Towsner (2020) and V'yugin (2022).
 At the cost of additional computability assumptions, this theorem sharpens Birkhoff's pointwise ergodic theorem, which yields the first claim for $P$-almost every $x\in X$.
-As such, this is one of the key results in algorithmic randomness that replaces ``for $P$-almost all $x$'' by ``for all $P$-random $x$''.} Let $(X,B,P)$ be a computable probability space (see Appendix \ref{AR}) and $T:X\raw X$ a computable (and hence continuous) $P$-preserving map.
-Let $(X,B,P,T)$ be ergodic.
+As such, this is one of the key results in algorithmic randomness that replaces ``for $P$-almost all $x$'' by ``for all $P$-random $x$''.} Let $(X,\Sigma,P)$ be a computable probability space (see Appendix \ref{AR}) and $T:X\raw X$ a computable (and hence continuous) measure-preserving map.
+Let $(X,\Sigma,P,T)$ be ergodic.
 Under these assumptions:\footnote{Note that since $P(X)=1$ and $\dl_x(X\backslash V)=1-\dl_x(V)$, all assumptions as well as the statement of the theorem may equivalently be stated for computable closed sets, i.e., complements of computable opens (our sets will be clopen).} \begin{enumerate} \item For each computable open set $V\subset X$ and all $P$-random $x\in X$ one has

-\item A point $x\in X$ is $P$-random iff \er{Erg} holds for every computable open $V\subset X$. \end{enumerate} Since $(2^\N, B, f^\N, S)$, where $B$ is defined in Appendix \ref{AR}, satisfies the assumptions, it follows from part 2 and the choice $V=[\sg]_N$ in \er{Erg} that each $f^\N$-random sequence $s\in 2^\N$ is Borel normal.
+\item Conversely, a point $x\in X$ is $P$-random if \er{Erg} holds for every computable open $V\subset X$. \end{enumerate} Since the dynamical system \er{cointoss} satisfies these assumptions, it follows from part 1 and the choice $V=[\sg]_N$ in \er{Erg} that each $f^\N$-random sequence $s\in 2^\N$ is Borel normal.

-After this preparation, we return to the Kac chain and apply the effective ergodic theorem \er{Erg}.
+After this preparation, we return to the Kac chain model.
+Like the strong law of large numbers for a fair coin toss, the macroscopic laws of Theorem \ref{HS} can be derived from the effective ergodic theorem.
 Our key observation is that the first equation in \er{KRmain} may be rewritten as a two-sided version of the ergodic limit \er{Erg}.
 To this end, take